cbporch/daa-brutesudoku/README.md

 # daa-brutesudoku
+An adjustable size Sudoku puzzle solver using an iterative brute-force algorithm, which takes as input a text file containing the dimensions of the puzzle, then the sudoku puzzle itself with zeros in the unsolved "empty" squares, and iteratively finds a solution for it.

-A Sudoku Solver using a brute force algorithm, written for the course Design and Analysis of Algorithms at Rowan University Fall 2015, authored by Christopher Porch, Dan Boehmke, Brian Grillo
+Written for the course Design and Analysis of Algorithms at Rowan University Fall 2015, taught by Dr. Andrea Lobo

+Authored by Christopher Porch, Dan Boehmke, and Brian Grillo